Wax bars held in hands

 • How do you know if your wraps are really hand made?

 1. Don't rely on the marketing spin on websites, or even labels.
-Ask the maker directly whether they (or their suppliers) use any waxing machines, or mixing machines, or whether their fabric squares are laser-cut.
+Ask the maker directly whether they (or their suppliers) use any waxing machines, or mixing machines, or whether their fabric squares are laser-cut or their waxed rolls machine-cut.
 Ask if their waxed sheets are hand-cut by them from larger rolls (see 3. below)

 2. Check out the maker's Instagram posts.
 They sometimes include clues in their videos, like showing a large roll of pre-waxed wraps that they are cutting or images of piles and piles of neatly stacked pre-cut fabric squares.

 3. If your wraps come in a 1 metre roll, they have to have been waxed on an industrial machine.
-It isn't possible to wax fabric squares that are bigger than about 30cm by hand (it would require a warm surface of 1m+ to keep the wax from solidifying in the process).
-We know because we've spent a year trying to do it.
-That's why we don't sell XXL bread wraps or rolls of beeswax wrap.
+It isn't possible to wax long rolls of fabric by hand (it would require a warm surface of 1m+ to keep the wax from solidifying in the process).

 What handmade means to us at Honey Bee Good: